 A sine wave inverter is considered to be much safer for domestic use as compared to a square wave inverter.
 This is because many electrical appliances are designed to run on sine waveform of current only.
 If these appliances are forced to run on square wave inverters, they will get heated up and may even start emitting humming noises if exposed for long.

-Motors are the only appliances which are guaranteed to be compatible with working with square wave inverters.
-All other appliances such as refrigerator, air conditioner, television etc. are usually not supported for square wave inverters such that they cannot even be connected to the square wave inverter.
+Motors are the only appliances that are guaranteed to be compatible with working with square wave inverters.
+All other appliances such as refrigerator, air conditioner, television, etc. are usually not supported for square wave inverters such that they cannot even be connected to the square wave inverter.

 More: Inverter AC vs 5 Star AC